kolplattformen/elev-api.net/README.md

 Not much is wroking yet.
 Code is a mess.
 Don't bother unless you are here to try to make it work.

 ### Working parts
-* Login to the Sharepoint part is working.
+* Login to the Sharepoint part and absence is working.
 Others untested.
-* Getting a list of news item and a single news item is partly done.
+* Getting a list of news items and a single news item is partly done.
+* Getting absence list

 ## Contribute / Try
 ### Prerequisites